imagej/imagej.github.io/_pages/BigStitcher_Global_optimization.md

 This will immediately update the tile locations in the BigDataViewer, if it is open.
 If you want to un-do this step, you can click {% include bc content='Remove Transformation|Latest/Newest Transformation'%} in the main menu.

-{% include info-box content='We will not save the results to the project XML file automatically, click the """Save""" button in the main window to do that.' %}
+{% include info-box content='We will not save the results to the project XML file automatically, click the **Save** button in the main window to do that.' %}

 Expert Mode
 ===========